torquey66/kraken-data-recorder/README.md

 Kraken Data Recorder (*kdr*) is a tool for recording market data from the Kraken crypto exchange (https://www.kraken.com/).
-It subscribes to the *book* channel on the websocket v2 endpointand stores the content in a series of parquet files which can later be used for analysis, simulation, etc.
+It subscribes to the *book* channel on the websocket v2 endpoint and stores the content in a series of parquet files which can later be used for analysis, simulation, etc.